MatthiasDeToffoli/GlobalUnityProjectLibrary/README.md

 A screen will be used for validate an action it has two buttons, one for validate, the other for invalidate

+##### AWaitingUserActionScreen

+Screen waiting an user action to do something, it will be used, for example, at the first screen in a game waiting a click.

 #### ButtonListeners
 ##### AButtonListener